 The least expensive, most effective way to resolve any tax case is to self-prepare your evidence & then hire an attorney to advocate for you with the IRS.

 For each of these audit issues TaxHelp has designed a webpage to teach you the basic rules and procedures for each type of letter or notice.
-But, to get more specific, you need to come in for a consultation with our Tax Attorney so we can prepare a detailed Action Plan designed to win the case!
+To get more specific, you need to come in for a consultation with our Tax Attorney.
+We can prepare a detailed Action Plan designed to win the case!

 For some letters, you can deduce what is needed and respond.
 But, for many letters, it is best to follow the guidance of the TaxHelp Website.
 Bring in the documents requested so we may construct an Action Plan for you to resolve this IRS problem for the least cost.